-A simple sequence generator that continuously generates events with a counter that starts from 0 and increments by 1.
+A simple sequence generator that continuously generates events with a counter that starts from 0, increments by 1 and stops at totalEvents.
+Retries when it can't send events to the channel.
 Useful mainly for testing.
+During retries it keeps the body of the retried messages the same as before so that the number of unique events - after de-duplication at destination - is expected to be equal to the specified totalEvents.
 Required properties are in bold.

-Property Name Default Description

-channels

-type The component type name, needs to be seq

-selector.type replicating or multiplexing

-selector. replicating Depends on the selector.type value

-interceptors Space-separated list of interceptors

-interceptors.

-batchSize 1

-'''
+Property Name Default Description channels - type - The component type name, needs to be seq selector.type replicating or multiplexing selector. replicating Depends on the selector.type value interceptors - Space-separated list of interceptors interceptors. batchSize 1 Number of events to attempt to process per request loop. totalEvents Long.MAX_VALUE Number of unique events sent by the source.

 al.sources = rl

 al.channels = cl

 al.sources.rl.type = seq

 al.sources.rl.channels = cl

-'''